THE ULTIMATE GUIDE TO GDPR FOR EMPLOYERS

 the source and category of the data if it hasn’t come from the employee

-who will receive the data (department or roll)
+who will receive the data (department or role)

 how long you intend to keep the data, e.g. for three years after their employment ends